-By 1840 the European minority population had great prestige among most Māori, due mainly to the increasing influence of missionaries.
+By 1840 the European minority had great prestige among most Māori, due mainly to the increasing influence of missionaries.
 This was a key factor in the decision by many chiefs to sign the Treaty of Waitangi.
 In turn, the high regard for Māori held by British political and religious leaders was reflected in the wording of the treaty.
-The ideal of equality between Māori and European was a foundation of the new colony.
+Equality between Māori and European was a foundational ideal of the new colony.

 The two decades after the signing of the Treaty of Waitangi were marked more by cooperation than conflict between Māori and non-Māori.
 Organised immigration began in 1840 and created a scattering of European settlements around the coast.
 At first these were economically dependent on their Māori neighbours, who provided most of the food for the growing towns while retaining control of their own tribal territories.
 At a time when the European farmers around Port Nicholson (Wellington) did not own a single plough, the Taranaki people at Waitara had 35 ploughs, 40 carts and a fleet of sailing boats to transport their produce.

-However there were ugly exceptions to the generally good relations of this period, often triggered by questionable land deals.
-After the Wairau affray of 1843, one government official said the settlers ‘talk of nothing else but the extermination of the poor Maoris.’1 Two years later British troops arrived to suppress unrest in the Bay of Islands.
+There were ugly exceptions to the generally good relations of this period, often triggered by questionable land deals.
+After the Wairau affray of 1843, one government official said that the settlers ‘talk of nothing else but the extermination of the poor Maoris.’1 Two years later British troops arrived to suppress unrest in the Bay of Islands.

 As the number of colonists, mostly from Britain, increased, the Māori population declined due to introduced diseases.
 By 1858 non-Māori outnumbered Māori.
-The newly arrived settlers were eager to own Māori land, yet they often regarded its original owners with contempt.
-An English immigration agent described Māori as ‘[a] dirty, squalid, unimprovable and intolerably ugly generation … the sooner they were all transplanted to the happy hunting-grounds, the better it would be for universal humanity’.2
+The newly arrived settlers were eager to acquire Māori land and often regarded its original owners with contempt.
+An English immigration agent described Māori as a ‘dirty, squalid, unimprovable and intolerably ugly generation … the sooner they were all transplanted to the happy hunting-grounds, the better it would be for universal humanity’.2

 After the land wars large areas of the North Island, such as the King Country and the Urewera, remained under Māori control, but most Māori accepted the political authority of the government.
-When the war in South Africa (1899–1902) broke out, some tried to enlist with the New Zealand forces.
-The British government declared that indigenous troops should not be deployed against Europeans and Māori were officially barred from enlisting, but some did so by using European names.
+When the war in South Africa (1899–1902) broke out, some tried to enlist in the New Zealand contingents.
+The British government declared that indigenous troops should not be deployed against Europeans and Māori were officially barred from enlisting, but some did so under European names.

 In the First World War the New Zealand government actively tried to enlist Māori for the war effort.
 The Māori response followed the geographical pattern of the land wars.
-‘Rebel’ tribes such as the Waikato opposed conscription, but tribes that had supported the government in the land wars enlisted willingly.
-A Māori Contingent suffered many casualties at Gallipoli and was re-formed as a Pioneer Battalion on the Western Front.
+‘Rebel’ tribes such as Waikato opposed conscription, but tribes that had supported the government in the land wars signed up willingly.
+A Māori Contingent suffered many casualties at Gallipoli and was reformed as a Pioneer Battalion to undertake labouring tasks on the Western Front.

 Women as well as men felt the change that the Second World War brought to relations between the races.
 A shortage of manpower allowed women into occupations and roles formerly closed to them.
 On the East Coast, elderly Māori women stood to speak on marae.
 Younger Māori women moved to cities and worked in factories alongside Pākehā women.
 Often the two peoples were in close contact for the first time.

-Māori gained much greater respect from Pākehā during the Second World War, when the Māori Battalion proved one of the most courageous and effective units in the Allied forces.
+Māori gained much greater respect from Pākehā during the Second World War, when the Māori Battalion proved to be one of the most courageous and effective Allied infantry units.
 Individuals such as Te Moananui-a-Kiwa Ngārimu VC and Colonel Pita Awatere were regarded as heroes by all New Zealanders, and race relations improved significantly.
 After the war, Māori veterans successfully challenged official discrimination in the provision of welfare benefits, rehabilitation and housing.